-West Seattle Elementary School Addition Project Final SEPA Checklist
+West Seattle Elementary School Addition Project Addendum to the Final SEPA Checklist

 Seattle Public Schools is committed to making its online information accessible and usable to all people, regardless of ability or technology.
 Meeting web accessibility guidelines and standards is an ongoing process that we are consistently working to improve.